madcato/sql-api/readme.md

 # SQL API with Sqlite3

 This is an experimental API.
-Queries are received in SQL.
-Sqlite3 reduces this SQL queries, and return the response encoded in json (or plain if set this way).
+Queries are received in SQL, Sqlite3 interpret them, and return the response encoded in json (or plain if set this way).

 - [SQLite: JSON Functions And Operators](https://www.sqlite.org/json1.html)